-Global data management solution provider Hortonworks is pairing up with Alphabet, announcing upgrades to its existing partnership with Google Cloud.
-The enhancements are designed to increase optimization of Hortonworks Data Platform and Hortonworks Data Flow for Google Cloud Platform for delivery of big data analytics for hybrid cloud deployments.
-Customers will be able to obtain faster insights by using innovations from the open source community.
+Global data management solution provider Hortonworks has collaborated with Alphabet, and upgraded its existing partnership with Google Cloud.
+The enhancements increase optimization of Hortonworks Data Platform and Hortonworks Data Flow for Google Cloud Platform to deliver big data analytics for hybrid cloud deployments.

-- Flexibility and agility for ephemeral workloads: On-demand analytics workloads can be spun up in minutes with no up-front cost and unlimited elastic scale.
+- Flexibility and agility for ephemeral workloads: Users can quickly create on-demand analytics workloads with zero up-front cost and unlimited elastic scale

-- Fast analytics at scale: Apache Hive and Apache Spark can be leveraged for interactive query, machine learning, and data analytics.
+- Fast analytics at scale: Users can leverage Apache Hive and Apache Spark for interactive query, machine learning, and data analytics

 - Automated cloud provisioning